-Our school library is a vibrant space and run by members of the school staff, two experienced volunteers and a group of librarians/reading ambassadors.
+Our school library is a vibrant space and run by members of the school staff, experienced volunteers and a group of librarians/reading ambassadors.
 We have a large selection of fiction which is categorised by genre.
 The non-fiction section is catalogued using the Dewey system, and all children attend sessions on accessing non-fiction which is run by one of our volunteer librarians.
 New books are purchased regularly.
 The space is open every day to change reading books, sit and become absorbed in a book, or to research and work sensibly.
-It is open on a Thursday and Friday to exchange library books.